-2. Manual Operation of 270SH
+A. Manual Operation

 - Reduce the bow weight.
 Rotate the wing nut (K) clockwise to increase the tension on the spring. - Load work piece and clamp it properly. - Turn on main connect switch (A) to the ON position.
-Check to see that the indicator light (B) is lit. - Select manual control mode.
-Turn the control switch (F) to manual control mode for trigger operation. - Hold the control handle (E) of the saw bow. - Fully open the flow control knob (J) by rotating counter-clockwise to the maximum, and open the on/off hydraulic switch (V).to on position.. - Squeeze the trigger on the control handle (E) to start the blade and lower saw bow to begin cutting. - When the saw bow reaches the bottom the micro-switch will activate and the blade will stop. - Keep hold of the control handle to control the return to the start position. - Close the hydraulic regulation lever (V). - The cutting operation is complete.
-Reset the work piece to continue the next cutting cycle.
+Check to see that the indicator light (B) is lit. - Select manual control mode. - Fully open the hydraulic regulation lever (V). - Turn the control switch (F) to manual control mode for trigger operation. - Hold the control handle (E) of the saw bow. - Fully open the flow control knob (J) by rotating counter-clockwise to the maximum. - Squeeze the trigger on the control handle (E) to start the blade and lower saw bow to begin cutting. - When the saw bow reaches the bottom the micro-switch will activate and the blade will stop. - Keep hold of the control handle to control the return to the start position. - Close the hydraulic regulation lever (V). - The cutting operation is complete.
+Reset the workpiece to continue the next cutting cycle.

-3. Semi-auto Cutting Operation of 270SH
+B. Semi-auto Cutting Operation

-!!WARNING
+!WARNING!